-We captured vmPFC data using an activation-centered mask with a 2mm diameter isotropic kernel.
+We captured vmPFC data using an activation-centered mask with a 10mm diameter isotropic kernel.
 Central MNI coordinates [X, Y, Z: 2, 46, -8] for the mask were identified in a meta-analysis by Barta, McGuire, and Kable (2013) as the most common center of consistent vmPFC activation during studies of subjective valuation and primary incentives.
 Amygdala and NAcc masks were taken from the Harvard-Oxford subcortical atlas (Makris et al., 2006; Frazier et al. 2005; Desikan et al., 2006; Goldstein et al., 2007).
 Masks were applied to all regions of interest (ROIs), such that data from voxels beyond the bounds of the masks were excluded, and the included voxels were aligned with functional volumes.
-All ROIs were thresholded at 50%.
-All masks were broadly defined in MNI space, applied to ROIs, and ROIs were transformed into subject native space using non-linear estimations (FNIRT).
+Amygdala and NAcc ROIs were thresholded at 50%.
+All masks were broadly defined in MNI space, applied to ROIs, and ROIs were transformed into subject native space using non-linear estimations (FNIRT tool in FSL).
 Transformations were visually inspected for accuracy.
+Mask placements are visualized in Figure 2.

 2.7 Statistical Analyses

-For each participant, we ran a General Linear Model (GLM) which had 16 regressors of interest, one for each valenced video clip.
+For each participant, we ran a General Linear Model (GLM) which had 24 regressors of interest, one for each positive, negative, and neutral video clip.
 From these individual participant GLMs, we then extracted the activity for each voxel within each of our three ROIs (AMY, NAcc, and vmPFC) for each of the video clips.
 The value of each voxel represents the average change in activation while passively viewing the video stimulus relative to baseline fixation cross measurements.
 To measure representational similarity within each of our three ROIs, the individual voxels contained within each participant’s GLM were aligned by MNI coordinates, such that the same spaces were being compared to one another within-participant across clips.